Dcbate/Oracle/documentation/SolidPrinciples.md

 ## 🏁 Conclusion
 In this course, we have covered the five principles of object-oriented design.
 These guidelines help create maintainable, flexible software systems.
-While we may have different ideas on coding practices, the SOLID principles provide a strong foundation for object-oriented programming (OOP) and will continue to do so in the future.~~
+While we may have different ideas on coding practices, the SOLID principles provide a strong foundation for object-oriented programming (OOP) and will continue to do so in the future.

-Happy coding! 🚀